Cynthia Maritato Cynthia Maritato

 When the timer goes off, stop working and take a brief break, even if you feel “in the zone.”
 This pause is an intentional part of the method and helps prevent mental fatigue and overexertion.
 The break allows your nervous system to reset before you return to focused work.

-You can repeat this cycle if it continues to feel supportive.
-If 25 minutes feels like too much at first, starting with 10 or 15 minutes is completely appropriate.
+You can repeat this cycle if it continues to feel helpful.
+If 25 minutes feels like too much at first, starting with 10 or 15 minutes is completely okay.
 Over time, consistency matters far more than endurance, and shorter intervals often lead to more sustainable follow-through.

 Clinical Considerations